seccanj/testman4trac/sqlexecutor/sqlexecutor/README.txt

 Change History:

 (Refer to the tickets on trac-hacks for complete descriptions.)

+Release 1.2.0 (2022-02-07):
+  o Removed use of deprecated APIs and replaced with updated ones.
+Plugin now compatible with Trac 1.4.

 Release 1.0.0 (2010-10-01):
   o First release publicly available apart from the core Test Manager plugin